atishsharma/Tulip-File-Explorer/README.md

 - Node.js (v16 or higher)
 - npm or yarn
+- WinFsp For Rclone Mount On Windows
+- Rclone For Cloud Drives

 ### 📝 Release Notes
  - First Release : 09 January 2026